everettprussak/SoccerWebsite/README.md

-# FIFA 2022 Soccer Website
+# FIFA 2022 Soccer Website Database

 # By: Everett Prussak and Aidan Lewis-Grenz